 To apply for Global Entry, create a Trusted Traveler Programs (TTP) account.
 Log in to your TTP account and complete the application.
 A $100 non-refundable fee is required with each completed application.
 After accepting your completed application and fee, US Customs and Border Protection (CBP) will review your application.
 If your application is conditionally approved, then your TTP account will instruct you to schedule an interview at a Global Entry Enrollment Center.

-Processing time for Global Entry vary by applicant, but on average you can expect your application to be processed for Global Entry within 11 weeks.
+Processing times for Global Entry vary by applicant, but on average you can expect your application to be processed for Global Entry within 11 weeks.

 The waiting time for a Global Entry interview depends on where you schedule an interview.
 Some locations have only a few interview slots a month, which can result in waiting several months to get an appointment; others have several appointment slots per day.
 You can view all of the Global Entry Enrollment Centers by state here.